souzamarlon/bootcamp-gympoint/README.md

 </h1>

 <h4 align="center">
   A FullStack App to help the Gym management and clients.
-The Gym can do the students enrollment and create plans and the clients can controll your checkins in the Gym and they can ask for help using the mobile app.
+The Gym can use the students enrollment,  and create plans and the clients can controll your checkins in the Gym and they can ask for help using the mobile app.
 </h4>